jaaydenh/fourzy/Assets/Fourzy/readme.txt

 -simple AI

 Usage:
-Simply open the game scene, adjust GameController to your liking and Play
+Simply open the game scene, adjust GameManager to your liking and Play

 Credits:
 Kenney.nl for Sprites, Soundeffect and Font